bernardoseven/Sample-App/README.md

 file's, and a migration file THAT IS A WAY TO ALTER THE DATABASE INCREMENTALLY, so that our data model can adapt to changing requirements
 We can run the command: rake db:migrate to finish the proccess detailed above.
-Migrations are reversible, at list most of them, with the simple command: bundle exec rake db:rollback.
+Migrations are reversible, at least most of them, with the simple command: bundle exec rake db:rollback.
 In most case's when a developer has used the rollback command, the migration's file can be migrated again with rake db:migrate.